 As one of the world’s major travel destinations, Macau is served by the Macau International Airport (MFM), ferries that link Macau, Hong Kong, Zhuhai and Shenzhen, and a border crossing checkpoint at the Zhuhai-Macau border.
-In Macau, there are numerous taxis and lots of inexpensive public bus routes (most routes cost about 50 cents USD more or less).
-There is also an amazing frequent and free hotel bus network that links the transportation points with the hotels.
-For transportation to resort and hotel sites and the Macau Ferry Terminal, the free hotel shuttle system is probably the best way to go.

 The Macau International Airport (MFM) commenced operations in 1995.
 It has become a major low-cost airport for the region around Macau.
 Because of cheap flights on regional economy airlines, people are using the airport to travel to Hong Kong.
 The airport can handle 6 million passengers a year, and it is still utilized under-capacity.
 The airport is on an artificial island about three kilometers or two miles east of the Cotai Strip.

 Macau's airlines are Air Macau and the budget carrier Viva Macau.
 Air Macau serves Osaka, Japan; Seoul, Korea; Taipei, Taiwan; Bangkok, Thailand; and the major tourist cities in China of Beijing, Chengdu, Guilin, Nanning, Shanghai, Xiamen, Hangzhou, and Nanjing.
 So this airport is useful for traveling to destinations in China.